© Crown copyright 2019

 The UK has specialist guidance on the management (including infection control) of patients with Ebola and other viral haemorrhagic fevers.

-This provides advice on how to comprehensively assess, rapidly diagnose and safely manage patients suspected of being infected, within the NHS, to ensure the protection of public health.
+This guidance provides advice on how to comprehensively assess, rapidly diagnose and safely manage patients suspected of being infected, within the NHS, to ensure the protection of public health.